gtsifrikas/Droste/README.md

 We have two `.get` operators which have a slightly different behavior.
 * `func get(_ key: Key) -> Observable<Value?>` **Optional return value**

-With this operator if the cache has not a value and *hasn't* thrown an error internally it will return a `nil` value.
+Using this operator, means that, if the cache does not have a value and *has not* thrown an error internally, then it will return a `nil` value.
 All thrown errors will propagate as expected.

 * `func get(_ key: Key) -> Observable<Value>` **Non-optional return value**

-With this operator if the cache has not a value will throw a `CacheFetchError.valueNotFound` error.
-This operator *doesn't change* the behavior of other thrown errors
+Using this operator, means that, if the cache does not have a value, then it will throw a `CacheFetchError.valueNotFound` error.
+This operator *does not change* the expected behavior of other thrown errors.

 ## Requirements